svijayakumar32/e-Photosynthesis-rice/Optimisation/README.md

 These files are called by scripts in the `gpmain` folder, which optimise the model at a specific CO2 concentration (Cc = 130-380 umol mol^-1 at intervals of 10 umol mol^-1).
 - Simulations can be run by submitting single scripts or arrays (to run the same program multiple times).
 - Running `job_array_gpmain_rice_129.sh` creates the photorespiratory constraints for all other simulations, so it must be run *first*.
+- `extract_PR_constraints.m` imports the results of optimisation at Cc = 129 umol mol-1, then averages and exports PR enzyme Vmax values to serve as constraints for full optimisations

 As the optimisation process is computationally intensive, it is recommended that users run the simulations using a high performance computing (HPC) cluster, allotting sufficient memory of 8GB per job.